ScoutmasterBucky/ScoutmasterBucky/site/360/2023/2023-03-29-prostate-announcement.md

 Tomorrow, March 30, 2023 I start my aggressive daily Radiation routine.
 Join me each day on Social Media and here on ScoutmasterBucky.com to follow my personal journey as well as my daily guests and topics that make up my newest initiative, "<360 Awareness Project".

-I'd love to hear your thought or comments so don't be shy, comment on the social media posts, or send us an email at ScoutmasterBcukly@yahoo.com
+I'd love to hear your thoughts or comments so don't be shy, comment on the social media posts, or send us an email at ScoutmasterBucky@yahoo.com

 Stay Positive, I certainly am